SpikeCifer/Country_Data_Visualization/README.md

 - Build the project from the maven file in you preferred IDE
 - Start the App
 - Connect to localhost:8080

+## Docs
+Check the docs folder for the report on the project.